samiksha-2702/Appointment-Booking-system/README.md

 # 🏥 Appointment Booking System

-A full-featured **Django web application** that allows users to register, log in, and manage doctor appointments — book, view, update, and cancel — all through a clean, template-driven interface.
+A full-featured Django web application with a REST API layer (Django REST Framework) that allows users to register, log in, and manage doctor appointments — book, view, update, and cancel — through both a template-driven UI and a JSON API.

 ---